Proverbs 19 – Fools and Family Life

 i.
 “Often men put under their feet those whom God carries in his heart.
 Man honors the perverse for their riches and despises the poor because of their poverty.”
 (Bridges)

 b.
 Than one who is perverse in his lips, and is a fool: The Book of Proverbs is honest about the disadvantages of poverty.
-Yet it also recognizes that poor is in no way the worst thing a person can be.
+Yet it also recognizes that being poor is in no way the worst thing a person can be.
 It is far worse to be a fool who speaks twisted, perverse things.

 i.
 “Once again a proverb correlates poverty with piety and wealth with impiety.
 The poor may be miserable for the moment, but the unethical rich are miserable for eternity.
 Thus the proverb teaches the pilgrim to walk by faith, not by sight.”
 (Waltke)